Everest base Camp Luxury Lodge Trek

 Travel Insurance

 Travel insurance is essential for the Luxury Everest Base Camp Trek.
-We strongly recommend insurance coverage for financial risks in various circumstances, such as an accident, illness, flight cancellation, lost luggage, personal effects, theft, and robbery.
+We strongly recommend purchasing insurance coverage to protect against financial risks in various circumstances, including accidents, illnesses, flight cancellations, lost luggage, personal effects, theft, and robbery.

 You should also select an insurance plan that covers medical emergency evacuation.
 Before purchasing, ensure the coverage includes complete medical and helicopter evacuations above 6000m and doctors’ expenses, as you will be trekking above the height of 5000m